Limitations of Office 365 Shared Mailbox are Explained Along with Solutions

 Limitation 1

-There can be situations where the Administrator converts the ex-employee’s mailbox into shared mailbox so that other employees can access his/her data without any issue.
+There can be situations where the Administrator converts the ex-employee’s mailbox into a shared mailbox so that other employees can access his/her data without any issue.
 However, there are chances that when the Admin tries to do the same, some issue arises in configuration.
-You can understand this scenario in detail after having a look at the follow query:
+You can understand this scenario in detail after having a look at the following query:

 Limitation 2